mmorano16/Poker/README.md

 Move(Work in Progress): Contains methods for users move and for opponents move using probabilities based upon current hand strength.

-Side(work in progress): Contains methods to create side pots in the even a player bets all of their money.
+Side(work in progress): Contains methods to create side pots in the event a player bets all of their money.